-In preparation for NaNoWriMo, I bought a new coffee maker.
-Until now, we’ve lived on instant (I know, I know).
+In preparation for NaNoWriMo, I bought a new coffee maker, coffee roasting really makes that first sip of coffee all the more better.
+Until now, we’ve lived on instant (I know, I know) but I’m prepared to change my ways for the better.
+I know a coffee maker can sometimes take some time getting used to it but I’m willing to learn.
+I’ve even found some useful tips on cleaning your Sage coffee machine so I know how to care properly for the machine.
 I also pledged to keep my calendar clear for the month of November (with the exception of Thanksgiving and the release of Breaking Dawn Part 2).
 I have a tendency to over-commit my time and energy, so this was a challenging but necessary vow.
 In the weeks leading up to NaNo, I was doing well with it.
 Dentist appointments, doctor appointments, home repair work, meetings, I scheduled it all to happen before November because I was determined to spend the month in a well-caffeinated, productive state.

 And then Sandy blew into town just days before NaNo, leaving us without heat, lights, or electricity to fire up the coffee maker.
 She tore up our yard, knocked down a tree, and blew over our mailbox (which I was actually happy about because I’ve been wanting a new one).